 Malaria is a preventable and curable – yet life-threatening – disease caused by parasites that are transmitted to people through the bites of infected mosquitoes.

 The World Health Organization estimates that 3.4 billion people across the world are at risk of malaria, with children under the age of five and pregnant women being most vulnerable.
-WHO also estimates that in 2012 there were 207 million cases of malaria, which led to 627,000 deaths globally.
+WHO also estimates that in 2013 there were 198 million cases of malaria, which led to 584,000 deaths, mostly among African children